BitCANN/bitcann-contracts/README.md

 #### Bid

 The Bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
 It updates the `satoshisValue` and the `pkh` in the `nftCommitment`.
 The only condition is that the new Bid amount must be at least `minBidIncreasePercentage` higher.
+Even if the auction is passed the `minWaitTime` and the winning bid has not claimed the domain's ownership, it's still possible to continue bidding which will reset the timer to atleast `minWaitTime`.

 Constructor:
-- `minBidIncreasePercentage`: The minimum percentage increase in the bid amount.
+- `minBidIncreasePercentage`: The minimum percentage increase in the new bid amount.

 Transaction Structure:
 | # | Inputs | Outputs |